It’s easy to be seduced by exceptional service.

 But that night again I couldn’t sleep because of jet lag.
 I lay awake until 5 a.m., then suddenly heard the phone announcing 7, time to get up.

 I swung unsteadily out of bed and stumbled to the bathroom, looking forward to a shower.
 It was a European design, a hand-held shower head that can be fastened to a rod and slid up or down to the desired height.
 I swung it to the side and turned on the water to get the temperature right, then swung it back to get underneath.
 But the shower head swung right back against the wall as soon as I let go.
 I tried again and it swung away.
 And again.

 So I tightened the fastener to control this unruly beast and let go expectantly.
 Back to the wall it swung.
 Oh my.
 I wasn’t steady enough to deal with this.
 Two hours’ sleep.
 Jet lag.
 A full day of teaching ahead.
 New environment.
 So many people to meet.
-To impress?
 I need a shower.

 I tried several more times to steady the shower but had to settle for a one-handed soaping and shampooing, holding the shower head with one hand to keep it above me.
 Some of my contortions almost gave me a stiff neck, but I got scrubbed and rinsed and prepared to go to the conference.